AlibabaCloudDocs/smartag/intl.en-US/sag-100wm Configuration Guide/Web configuration/Step 1: Configure the local client.md

 # Step 1: Configure the local client {#concept_ofg_bf2_qfb .concept}

-Before performing the web configuration for the SAG-100WM gateway device, you must enable DHCP on local clients so that the clients can connect to the device.
+Before performing the Web configuration for the SAG-100WM gateway device, you must enable DHCP on local clients so that the clients can connect to the device.

 ## Windows client configuration {#section_bzn_qj1_qfb .section}

 To configure a static IP address for a Windows client, follow these steps:

-1. In the lower right corner, right-click the network connection icon, then click **Open the Network and Sharing Center**.
+1. In the lower right corner, right-click the network connection icon, and then click **Open the Network and Sharing Center**.
 2. In the left-side panel, click **Change Adapter Configurations**.
 3. Right-click the connected network, and then click **Properties**.
 4. Double-click the **Internet Protocol Version 4 \(TCP/IPv4\)** option.